-Boris Johnson’s ‘Operation Moonshot’ envisions weekly covid tests for everyone in Britain
+Boris Johnson’s ‘Operation Moonshot’ envisions weekly coronavirus tests for every person in Britain

 Lateral flow assays now being developed, which don’t require a machine but reagents and a drop of bodily fluid — blood, spit or nasal swab — are less accurate, often far less so.

 There’s also a promising new antigen test by the American multinational Abbott Laboratories, which was authorized last month for emergency use by the U.S. Food and Drug Administration.
 The Abbott tests cost $5 a pop and give results in 15 minutes.
 But the tests are offered by health-care providers, not done at home.
-They employ nasal swabs, which many people find intrusive, and might not want to endure weekly.
+They employ nasal swabs, which many people find intrusive and might not want to endure weekly.
 Based on a small clinical study of 200 volunteers, which has not been published in a peer-reviewed scientific journal, Abbott reports the test is 97 to 98 percent accurate in the first seven days after the onset of symptoms.
 About accuracy for the asymptomatic, results are not yet known.

 Deeks noted that if Britain were to test 60 million people a week, even the best tests, with 99 percent accuracy, could produce 600,000 false readings a week.